Hostinger Review 2026: Is It Still the Best Budget Web Host?

 Is Hostinger good for WordPress in 2026?

 Yes.
-Hostinger offers managed WordPress features including one-click installation, automatic updates, LiteSpeed caching (which works exceptionally well with WordPress), and staging environments on the Business plan.
+Hostinger includes managed WordPress features like one-click installation, automatic updates, LiteSpeed caching (which works exceptionally well with WordPress), and staging environments on the Business plan.
 For small-to-medium WordPress sites, it's one of the best budget options available.

 Is Hostinger reliable?
 What's the uptime like?

-Hostinger advertises 99.9% uptime, and in my 60-day test during early 2026, I measured 99.93% uptime.
-That's not best-in-class (SiteGround and Kinsta typically hit 99.99%), but it's solid for budget hosting.
-Occasional brief downtimes are rare and typically resolved within minutes.
+Hostinger advertises 99.9% uptime, and I measured 99.93% uptime during my 60-day test in early 2026.
+That's not best-in-class (SiteGround and Kinsta usually hit 99.99%), but it's solid for budget hosting.
+Brief downtime is rare and typically resolved quickly.

 Does Hostinger really cost $2.49/month?

-Only if you commit to a 48-month (4-year) billing cycle.
-Monthly billing starts at around $9.99/mo for the Single plan.
-Also, renewal prices are significantly higher than introductory rates — typically 2-3x more.
-Always check the renewal price before purchasing.
+Only with a 48-month (4-year) commitment.
+Monthly billing starts around $9.99/mo for the Single plan.
+And renewal prices are significantly higher — typically 2-3x the intro rate.
+Always check renewal pricing before purchasing.

 Can I migrate my existing website to Hostinger for free?

 Yes.
 Hostinger offers free website migration on most plans.
-You can either use their automated migration tool (for WordPress sites) or request manual migration assistance from their support team.
+Use their automated migration tool (for WordPress sites) or request manual migration from support.
 The process typically takes 24-48 hours.

 Does Hostinger offer a free trial?

-No, Hostinger doesn't have a free trial.
-However, all plans come with a 30-day money-back guarantee, which functions as a risk-free trial period.
-If you're not satisfied, you can get a full refund within 30 days.
+No free trial, but all plans come with a 30-day money-back guarantee, which essentially works as a risk-free trial period.
+Not satisfied?
+You get a full refund within 30 days.

 Is Hostinger secure enough for an e-commerce site?

 For small e-commerce sites using WooCommerce, the Business plan provides adequate security — free SSL, DDoS protection, malware scanning, and daily backups.
-However, for larger stores processing significant transaction volumes, you may want a more robust hosting solution with PCI DSS compliance support and advanced WAF features.
-Consider Hostinger's Cloud plans or a specialized e-commerce host for larger operations.
+For larger stores with significant transaction volumes, you'd want more robust hosting with PCI DSS compliance support and advanced WAF features.
+Consider Hostinger's Cloud plans or a specialized e-commerce host for bigger operations.